 4. Get to know your local agents

-- A good agent should be well-informed and able to answer questions not only about the property, but also the area you are moving into.
+- A good estate agent should be well-informed and able to answer questions not only about the property, but also the area you are moving to.

 - Cast your net wide and visit a number of agents in the town.